ibm-watson-iot/iot-java/samples/iotfdevicemanagement/java_cli_for_manageddevice.rst

 **2.1 Sample implementation of handleReboot**

 The implementation must add a logic to reboot the device and report the status of the reboot via DeviceAction object.
-The device needs to update the status along with a optional message only when there is a failure (because the successful operation reboots the device and the device code will not have a control to update the Internet of Things Foundation Connect server).
+The device needs to update the status along with a optional message only when there is a failure (because the successful operation reboots the device and the device code will not have a control to update the Internet of Things Foundation Connect).
 A sample reboot implementation for a Raspberry Pi device is shown below,

 .. code:: java